shadowman-lab/shadowman.reports/README.md

 # Shadowman Reports Collection

-The Ansible Shadowman Reports collection includes a variety of Ansible content to help automate the creation of Linux, Windows and Networking reports.
+The Ansible Shadowman Reports collection includes a variety of Ansible content to help automate the creation of Linux, Windows, Cloud, and Networking reports.

 <!--start requires_ansible-->
 ## Ansible version compatibility